 data = text.split('.')

 for i in data:

-- Word Tokenizer: It works similar as a sentence tokenizer.
-Here the textis split upinto token based on (‘ ‘) as the separator.We give nothing as the parameter it splits by space by deafult.
+- Word Tokenizer: It works similarly to a sentence tokenizer.
+Here the textis split upinto token based on (‘ ‘) as the separator.We give nothing as the parameter it splits by space by default.

 text = """ Tesla, Inc. is an American automotive and energy company based in PAlo Alto, California.
 The company specializes in electric car manufacturing and, through its SolarCity subsidiary, solar panel manufacturing. """